Skip to main content

 Images

 Images in Owlbear Rodeo are designed to support many different use cases.
-Commonly you will use images for battlemaps, enemies and player characters.
+Commonly you will use images for maps and player characters.
 However, you can also use images for a variety of other things such as attachments, notes and props.

 Image Types

-In Owlbear Rodeo images are organised into a variety of types.
-These types help simplify the image system in a variety of ways.
-They allow a base level of organisation that help keep your images where you expect them.
+In Owlbear Rodeo images are organized into a variety of types.
+These types help simplify the image system in a few ways.
+They allow a base level of organization that helps keep your images where you expect them.
 Each image type will also give a hint to Owlbear Rodeo on how to use the image.
 For example each image type is given its own layer so that you don’t have to manage the layering of all your images.

-Below is a list of the image types and their intended usage:
+Below is a list of the images types and their intended usage:

 TypeIconDescription